serwy/shellctx/README.md

     $ ctx del keyname

-`setpath` - save the given path with the present working directory
+`setpath` - add the present working directory to the value when setting the given key

     $ ctx setpath keyname .bashrc
     keyname=/home/serwy/.bashrc